 About the Agency

 I established ACE Literary Consulting because I am a publishing professional first.
 I look for the best in books.
 I want the best for my authors.
-I also realise that authors need time to work creatively on their books rather than be distracted by boring administrative details — essential to their existence but very disruptive.
+I also realise that authors need time to work creatively on their books rather than be distracted by boring administrative details.
 ACE’s vision is to represent the best-of-best authors, across all genres, including literary fiction, narrative non-fiction and children’s literature.

 For non-fiction: A detailed proposal + sample chapter + biographical information

 For fiction: A proposal of not more than one page (A4 size) long + the complete manuscript + biographical information

 - Times New Roman 12 pts, double spaced, MS Word file.

 - Please do not share the file via a cloud system.
 Please submit a saved file.